hpi-swa/smalltalkCI/README.md

   - Squeak4.6
   - Squeak4.5
 env:
+  global:
     - BASELINE=myProject
     # - BASELINE_GROUP="TravisCI" # Name of the group to load from baseline
     # - PACKAGES="/packages" # Directory where filetree looks for packages
     # - FORCE_UPDATE="false" # Forces image update if set to "true"
     # - RUN_SCRIPT="CustomRunScript.st" # .st file relative to your project's root
     # - EXCLUDE_CATEGORIES="" # comma-separated list of category prefixes to exclude from testing
     # - EXCLUDE_CLASSES="" # comma-separated list of class names to exclude from testing
 ```

 [TravisCI]: http://travis-ci.org/